 Are you old enough to remember when we were “just about to switch to metric” and you had to try to learn the new system in grade school?
 Well, liquor is one of the only things we’ve managed to switch.
 We Americans have our priorities, and it’s liquor, God bless our hearts.

-How Many Drinks In a Fifth of Liquor?
+How Many Drinks Are in a Fifth of Alcohol?

 The number of drinks in a fifth depends on what kind of drink we are talking about.
 A shot of whiskey or other alcohol is usually considered to be 1.5 ounces.
 Most standard cocktails A whiskey ‘neat’ or on the rocks is 2 ounces.
 Different cocktail recipes contain differing amounts of liquor, but we can estimate that most cocktails contain 1 to 2 ounces.
 Given that a modern fifth is 25.4 ounces (25.36 to be more exact), then: